facebook/react-native-website/docs/scrollview.md

 When true, the scroll view stops on multiples of the scroll view's size when scrolling.
 This can be used for horizontal pagination.

-> Note: Vertical pagination is not supported on Android.

 | Type | Default |
 | ---- | ------- |
 | bool | `false` |